-ACCELERATE REGISTRY – Now registering patients!
+ACCELERATE Patient Research Study – Now registering patients!

-First ever natural history registry for Castleman disease patients around the world!
-This registry will track what treatments have been used in Castleman disease patients and how well these treatments work in different types of people.
+First ever natural history study for Castleman disease patients around the world!
+This study will track what treatments have been used in Castleman disease patients and how well these treatments work in different types of people.
 This study also looks at how Castleman Disease starts and progresses over time in patients.
 In this study, the CDCN will collect clinical data from Castleman disease patients around the world.
 Register or find out more information here!

 CASTLEBANK – Now collecting samples!